Gluten Free Pita Bread

 Make it a Meal

 If meal planning is stressful for you, worry no more.
-Just sit back, relax and take your pick of these delicious pairing ideas!
+Just sit back, relax, and take your pick of these delicious pairing ideas!

-- Serve with Chicken Souvlaki: Picture some tender, perfectly seasoned Grilled Chicken Souvlaki wrapped up in a soft piece of pita bread – and while we’re at it, why not add some Tzatziki Sauce into the mix?
+- Serve with Chicken Souvlaki: Picture some tender, perfectly seasoned Grilled Chicken Souvlaki wrapped up in a soft piece of pita bread, and while we’re at it, why not add some Tzatziki Sauce into the mix?
 Bliss!

-- Pair with Falafel: My super easy Air Fryer Falafel is sure to impress your guests, especially when it’s sitting next to some fresh pita bread.
+- Pair with Falafel: My super easy Falafel is sure to impress your guests, especially when it’s sitting next to some fresh pita bread.
 Don’t forget the Greek Salad for a marvelous Mediterranean meal!

 More gluten free dough recipes to try